mohmedbashir/Spotify-clone/README.md

 ![spotify (2)](https://github.com/user-attachments/assets/cbd6e2c1-7681-461b-a6e4-069819578748)
 # Spotify - clone

-Is a mobile application developed using Flutter with **Clean-Architecture**, designed to replicate the core functionalities and user experience of the popular music streaming service, Spotify.
+Is a mobile application developed using Flutter and follows the **Clean-Architecture** pattern, designed to replicate the core functionalities and user experience of the popular music streaming service, Spotify.
 This clone allows users to browse and stream music from a library of tracks, as well as manage playlists and discover new music.

 ## Key Features